 Types of Truck Crash Injuries

-Cars, pickup trucks, and motorcycles stand no chance against the large size and heavy weight of semi-trucks.
+Cars, pickup trucks, and motorcycles stand no chance against the large size and weight of semi-trucks.
 This means that the potential injuries a person might suffer in a wreck are incredibly severe.
 Injuries from truck crashes often include, but are not limited to: